Pollen Counts in Los Angeles, CA

 Mold

 Today, the outdoor mold spore count is expected to be low with 3250 spores per cubic meter.
-In the coming days, the mold spore count is expected to rise to 5148 spores/㎥ on Tuesday, which is considered to be low.
+In the coming days, the mold spore count is expected to rise to 7522 spores/㎥ on Thursday, which is considered to be moderate.

 Download SVG